 WyCoff was Julie’s brother and told police also about various grievances he had with how she had divided her father’s estate and how Julie had provided bad care to an elderly aunt.

 WyCoff was then charged with first-degree murder of his sister and brother-in-law (Penal Code § 187).
 WyCoff was unable to cooperate with counsel and sought to represent himself.
-During pretrial proceedings, a psychologist appointed Dr. Paul Good, an expert in forensic psychology, to examine WyCoff.
+During pretrial proceedings, a judge appointed Dr. Paul Good, an expert in forensic psychology, to examine WyCoff.

 WyCoff issued a report stating that, due to “severe mental illness,” WyCoff had a misperception of [his lawyers’] motives, a misunderstanding of the risk involved [in his case], a minimizing of the precariousness of his predicament, and impaired judgment.”
 The report added: “Because of his grandiosity, [defendant] is not able to rationally consider ‘telling his story’ with the assistance of an attorney.
 On this ground, I find him incompetent to stand trial.”